virus-rpi/FlightControl/protocol.md

    Possible values:
    - `idle`: The Water-Rocket is idle
    - `armed`: The Water-Rocket is armed
+   - `boosted-ascent`: The Water-Rocket is ascending with the boosters
+   - `powered-ascent`: The Water-Rocket is ascending with the main engine
-   - `ascent`: The Water-Rocket is ascending
+   - `unpowered-ascent`: The Water-Rocket is ascending without any engine
    - `descent`: The Water-Rocket is descending
+   - `parachute-descent`: The parachute has been deployed and the Water-Rocket is descending
    - `landed`: The Water-Rocket has landed
    - `error`: An error occurred (e.g. the parachute did not deploy)